flutter/website/flutter-for-ios.md

 ## How do I animate a Widget?

 In iOS, you create an animation by calling the `animate(withDuration:animations:)` method on a view.
-In Flutter, animating widgets is done via the animation library by wrapping widgets inside an animated widget.
+In Flutter, use the animation library to wrap widgets inside an animated widget.

-In Flutter use an `AnimationController` which is an `Animation<double>` that can pause, seek, stop and reverse the animation.
-It requires a `Ticker` which signals when vsync happens and produces a linear interpolation between 0 and 1 on each frame while it's running.
+In Flutter, use an `AnimationController` which is an `Animation<double>` that can pause, seek, stop and reverse the animation.
+It requires a `Ticker` that signals when vsync happens and produces a linear interpolation between 0 and 1 on each frame while it's running.
 You then create one or more `Animation`s and attach them to the controller.